Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: The model

 and,

 Identifying $N_{1R}$ as our dark matter candidate, we can straightforwardly carry out the dark matter phenomenology within the standard freeze-out and $\Lambda$CDM model.
 This scenario was investigated somewhere else \cite{Camargo:2019ukv}.
 Our plan is to go beyond and explore other cosmological scenarios.
 To do so, we start reviewing the important ingredients of early dark energy-like, early radiation, and early matter domination epochs.
+We have now set the particle physics model, we will review the cosmological background.